hansroh/skitai/README.rst

 Route Proxing Django Views & Working with Django Models
 ---------------------------------------------------------

+I barely use Django, but recently I have opportunity using Django and it is very fantastic and especially impressive to Django Admin System.

 Here are some examples collaborating with Djnago and Saddle.

 Route Proxing Django Views